jungjanos/Movie-Tracker/README.md

 # Branches

+* **Architecture-refactorings** (default) : repaying technical debt and the current push for a clean layering with loosely coupled assemblies.
+Some of the tests might be temporarily broken.
-* master : stable, all features and tests work, releases come from this branch.
+* **master** : stable, throughly tested, all features and tests work, releases come from this branch.
 All build configurations work.
-* Architecture-refactorings : repaying technical debt and the current push for a clean layering with loosely coupled assemblies.
-Only debug configuration is activelly tested and only on emulator, some of the tests might be temporarily broken.
-Some code/active methods are in limbo between assemblies.
+All releases come from this branch

 # Distribution